 Home

-We are excited to announce the recipients of the 2022 Akira Suzuki Awards.
-Congratulations to the 2022 Akira Suzuki Award winner Professor John F. Hartwig and the 2022 ICReDD Award winner Professor Kendall N. Houk.
+We are excited to announce the recipients of the 2024 Akira Suzuki Awards.
+Congratulations to the 2024 Akira Suzuki Award winner Professor Gregory C. Fu of the California Institute of Technology and the 2024 ICReDD Award winner Professor Alán Aspuru-Guzik of the University of Toronto.
 For more details on this year’s award recipients, please refer to the “Recipients” tab.

-The 2nd Annual Akira Suzuki Awards Ceremony is scheduled to take place on January 10th, 2023 (January 11th JST).
-The awards ceremony and award lectures will be viewable online.
-Further details about the ceremony and participant registration will be given at a later date.
+The 4th Annual Akira Suzuki Awards Ceremony is scheduled to take place on October 22nd, 2024 in conjunction with the 8th ICReDD International Symposium.
+Further details about the ceremony and participant registration will be announced via the symposium website.

 The Akira Suzuki Awards were established in 2021 by the Akira Suzuki Award Organization Committee in commemoration of Professor Akira Suzuki being awarded the 2010 Nobel Prize in Chemistry, and to celebrate his 90th birthday.
 The purpose of the award is to recognize outstanding contributions to research in the discovery of chemical reactions, defined in the broadest sense, and to contribute to the advancement of science and technology.